Guido Crepax and the new adult comics revolution

-At The Comics Journal, Derik Badman writes about Italian comics artist Guido Crepax (1933–2003) and his popular character Valentina Rosselli, whose strip was first serialized in a monthly adult-aimed comics magazine called Linus in the mid-1960s.
+July 10, 2019–At The Comics Journal, Derik Badman writes about Italian comics artist Guido Crepax (1933–2003) and his popular character Valentina Rosselli.
+In the mid-1960s, the first strip named for her appeared in a monthly comics magazine aimed at adults called Linus.

 From Badman at The Comics Journal:

-Milan-born Guido "Crepax" Crepas, who died at the age of 70 in 2003, studied architecture and then worked in advertising and drew album cover art before making comics, which began for him in the mid-1960s.
-Given his refined style and dynamic page layouts, it isn't surprising that Crepax's professional background was varied and rich — that it happened to include graphic design work at an agency, and that he illustrated covers for an Italian medical journal to help pay the rent.
+Milan-born Guido "Crepax" Crepas, who died at the age of 70 in 2003, studied architecture and later worked in advertising.
+He drew album cover art, too, and created illustrations for an Italian medical journal to help pay the rent.
+In the mid-1960s, he began to make comics professionally.
+Given his refined style and dynamic page layouts, it isn't surprising that Crepax's background as an artist was varied and rich.

 In the first volume of the Fantagraphics editions, scholar Manuel Espírito Santo writes that Crepax also made board games from scratch.
-Badman alludes to this part of the artist's training in his column, asserting that Crepax demonstrates "a sense of design and innovation that seems very different from American comics of the '60s" (also diverging from US comics' staples: Valentina is actually permitted to grow older).
+Badman alludes to this part of the artist's training in his column, asserting that Crepax’s work demonstrates "a sense of design and innovation that seems very different from American comics of the '60s."
+(Also diverging from US comics' staples: Valentina is actually permitted to grow older.)

 In Drawn & Dangerous: Italian Comics of the 1970s and 80s, Simone Castaldi writes about Crepax's having belonged to a school of advanced comics artists whose "new adult comics" proved revolutionary in content and form.
-Along with Crepax's work in Linus and later, in other adult-aimed Italian comics magazines, readers found strips by the already-popular and well-established artist Hugo Pratt — creator of Corto Maltese, and who worked with pioneering Argentine comics writer Héctor Germán Oesterheld, co-creator of El Eternauta and Mort Cinder.
+Along with Crepax's work in Linus and later, in other Italian comics magazines that targeted adults, readers found strips by the already-popular and well-established artist Hugo Pratt—creator of Corto Maltese, who worked with pioneering Argentine comics writer Héctor Germán Oesterheld, co-creator of The Eternaut and Mort Cinder.

-Just as Pratt's adventure comics drew heavily on his own research of world history, Crepax's early strips looked to historical figures and events — Santo sees the inspiration of Andy Warhol, Sir Francis Drake, and Fritz Lang in an early story.
+Just as Pratt's adventure comics drew heavily on his own research of world history, Crepax's early strips looked to historical figures and events—Manuel Espírito Santo sees the inspiration of Andy Warhol, Sir Francis Drake, and Fritz Lang in an early story.

 In Drawn & Dangerous, Castaldi also discusses "the fragmentation of the action" that resulted in Crepax's forward-looking, quick film-cut-style challenging of conventions: